Working with ALOHA

 - Specify the Levels of Concern (LOCs) you want ALOHA to use when estimating the threat zones or use the default LOCs ALOHA offers.

-- Choose the type of hazard (such as a toxic vapor cloud or a vapor cloud explosion) you want ALOHA to use when estimating the threat zones.
+- Choose the type of hazard (such as toxicity or thermal radiation) you want ALOHA to use when estimating the threat zones.

 Questions: Contact us with questions, comments, or suggestions about ALOHA.